Multivariate statistics: Types of analysis

+Dealing with incomplete data

+It is very common that in an experimentally acquired set of data the values of some components of a given data point are missing.
+Rather than discarding the whole data point, it is common to "fill in" values for the missing components, a process called "imputation".

 Important probability distributions

 There is a set of probability distributions used in multivariate analyses that play a similar role to the corresponding set of distributions that are used in univariate analysis when the normal distribution is appropriate to a dataset.
 These multivariate distributions are: